• Skip to primary navigation

 How to Build a Simple LED Circuit

-This article explains how to build a circuit for an LED light.
+This article tell how to make simple circuit for LED light.

 Circuit Working: